Crasader/example_laravel_rest_api/README.md

-# Laravel REST API example
+# Laravel RESTful API example
 This example is an application for creating user's PDFs.
 There are three test types of PDFs in the system:

   - Short